-Hello, & welcome to 5:4 – a blog devoted to the most interesting, innovative & impressive music of our time
+Welcome to 5:4 – a blog devoted to the most interesting, innovative and impressive music of our time

-My name is Simon Cummings, & i’m a composer based in the Cotswolds. i began 5:4 in 2008, in part due to the paucity of informed, intelligent & meaningful discussion of new music both in the press & online, but mostly as a way to explore & share my passion for contemporary music.
-You won’t need to read many articles to get a pretty clear idea of the kinds of music to which i’m most drawn; my taste is extremely eclectic, but my chief interests lie at the vanguard of classical, experimental & electronic musics.
-A succinct summary of the composers, musicians & bands i currently regard most highly can be found on the Fanaticism page.
-An assortment of favourite labels, visual artists & the like can be found on the Favouritism page.
-Articles written before 2012 can be found on the previous incarnation of 5:4, here.
+My name is Simon Cummings, and i’m a composer, writer and researcher based in the Cotswolds, in the south of England. i began 5:4 in 2008, in part due to the paucity of informed, intelligent and meaningful discussion of new music both in the press and online, but also as a way to explore and share my passion for contemporary music.
+You won’t need to read many articles to get a pretty clear idea of the kinds of music to which i’m most drawn; my taste is extremely eclectic, but my chief interests lie at the vanguard of classical, experimental and electronic musics.

-For the most part, 5:4 goes wherever i feel like taking it, depending on which particular whim i’m presently entertaining, but you will find a number of regular items on the blog:
+For the most part, 5:4 goes wherever i feel like taking it, depending on which particular whim i’m currently entertaining, but you will find a number of regular items on the blog:

-- Reviews of new CDs & digital releases – to submit your music for review, see ‘Get in touch’ below
+- Reviews of new CDs and digital releases – to send your music to be considered for review, use my Submission Contact Form.

-- Best of the Year lists, summarising the albums & EPs that have impressed me most in the previous 12 months
+- Best of the Year lists, summarising the albums that have impressed me most in the previous 12 months.

-Above all, 5:4 is a celebration of great music so, for the most part, music i dislike is not discussed on the blog (after all, the best way of responding to bad music is usually to ignore it).
-However, if music of more questionable quality occurs as part of a larger review or series of articles, rest assured i will not mince my words. i think these words of Berlioz (from his Memoirs) sum things up nicely:
+5:4 is a celebration of interesting, innovative and impressive music so, for the most part, music i personally dislike is not usually discussed here.
+However, if and when music of more questionable quality occurs as part of a larger review or series of articles, that fact will not go unnoticed.
+Far from it. i think these lines of Berlioz (from his Memoirs) sum things up nicely:

 …I can at least say that never for any consideration whatever have I been put off expressing in the most ungrudging terms what I feel about works or artists that I admire. […] Indeed, the sole compensation that journalism offers me for all its torments is the scope it gives to my passion for the true, the great, the beautiful, wherever they exist.